HCL Z Abend Investigator

 - IBM Z® Open Editor

-- Provides color coded sources when viewing side files in fault reports
+- Provides color-coded sources when viewing side files in fault reports.

-- Provides color coded job spool data sets
+- Provides color-coded job spool data sets.

 Features

-functionality of the ISPF Z Abend Investigator client, or of the Eclipse Z Abend Investigator client.
+in the ISPF Z Abend Investigator client.

 History files

-- Open history files in a separate view
+- Open history files in a separate view.

 - Add history files to the Z Abend Investigator tree view: